Maalaala Mo Kaya: Notable episodes

-On January 23 and 30, 2010, respectively, a two-part episode of the life story of former Senator Benigno Aquino Jr. and former President Corazon Aquino was aired for Cory's 77th Birthday.
+On January 23 and 30, 2010, respectively, a two-part episode of the life story of former Senator Ninoy Aquino and former President Corazon Aquino was aired for Cory's 77th Birthday.
 The first part was "Kalapati" which featured the humble beginnings of the said couple, from their marriage up to their political conflicts.
 The second part was "Makinilya" which depicted the latter days of Ninoy and the end of Martial Law.
 The series also featured real footage of the events that occurred during martial law and during Cory's success in the presidential race.
-Piolo Pascual portrayed the role of Benigno Aquino Jr. while Bea Alonzo played the role of Corazon Aquino.
+Piolo Pascual portrayed the role of Ninoy Aquino while Bea Alonzo played the role of Corazon Aquino.